thoughtspot/thoughtspot.github.io/_spotiq/work-with-insights.md

 2. Count the number of items in the carousel.

-    You should see that SpotIQ found two outliers.
+    You should see that SpotIQ found four outliers.

     ![]({{ site.baseurl }}/images/spotiq-outliers.png)

-    In this case, SpotIQ is indicating that the **Total Imports** value is significantly higher than the other values in your set.
+    In this case, SpotIQ is indicating that the **Total value_added** value is significantly higher than the other values in your set.

-    Two facts about this outlier shouldn't surprise, you.
+    Two facts about these outliers shouldn't surprise you.
 The first fact is that a total exceeds all the other items in the data.
 That just makes sense so this isn't a true outlier.